 Tahinopita is a Cypriot bread filled with tahini, sugar and cinnamon.
 It is shaped into a coil, fattened and baked.
 The traditional Cypriot Tahinopita is amazing but can it get any better?
 The answer is YES.

-Penne Skordalia is an easy and healthy pasta dish made with Walnut Skordalia, a Greek diip made with olive oil, garlic, bread and walnuts.
-It is one of those recipes where it will leave you wondering “why didn’t I think of this before?”.
-It’s easy to make and a good way to use your leftover…
+Penne Skordalia is an easy and healthy pasta dish made with leftover Walnut Skordalia, a Greek dip made with olive oil, garlic, bread and walnuts.

 Thrapsala (Illex coindetti or shortfin squid) are of the same family as calamari but much more cheaper, at least here in Greece, but equally delicious.